nareshkb53/Customer_in_km/README.md

-# Cutomers Within the Given Kilmeter Range
+# Cutomers Within the Given Kilometer Range
-Sent innovation  with in a kilometer area
+This Program will deal with the two function one is for calculating the distance between two plces using there lognitutde and latitude and second is for finding the data from the text file that is in json format